 Since churn metrics are such critical elements for success in a SAAS company, it is an area that requires deeper exploration to understand.

 Making a small tweak to your churn rate can have a huge impact on the overall health of your business.

-- More than 2/3 of the SAAS companies experienced annual churn rates of 5% or higher.
+16. More than two thirds of SAAS companies experienced annual churn rates of 5% or higher.
 (Totango)

-- If your Net Revenue Churn is high (above 2% per month) it is an indicator that there is something wrong in your business, this will become a major drag on growth. (forentrepreneurs)
+17. If your Net Revenue Churn is high (above 2% per month) it is an indicator that there is something wrong in your business; this will become a major drag on growth. (forentrepreneurs)

-- The very best SAAS business has a negative churn rate, and will have a Dollar Retention Rate of greater than 100%. (forentrepreneurs)
+25. The very best SAAS business has a negative churn rate and will have a Dollar Retention Rate of greater than 100%. (forentrepreneurs)

 Marketing and Sales Statistics